genonullfree/company_questions/README.md

 # Benefit Questions

 - [ ] Is there a 401k plan?
 Is there company matching?
+Is there a vestment schedule?
 - [ ] Is there company profit sharing?
 - [ ] Is there a pension plan?
 - [ ] Are there any health benefits?
 Gym membership/workout equipment?